 7. 1 or 2 Soft Jackets, fleece or soft-shell

 9. Insulated Jacket, synthetic or down

-TIP: If it is a particularly cold night, double up on the base layer.
+TIP: If it is a particularly cold night, double up on the base layer and/or soft shell.

 TIP: The insulated jacket probably will not be needed while you are hiking.
 However, you will likely want it to put on during rest breaks to prevent from getting cold when you are not moving (note: put the insulated OVER your waterproof jacket so you do not have to keep removing and putting on your waterproof jacket).

 On the lower body:

 10. Underwear, moisture-wicking